This one’s a quickie.

-- Any extent that has been changed since the last full or differential backup will be tracked in the relevant differential bitmap page.
+- Any extent that has been changed since the last full backup will be tracked in the relevant differential bitmap page.
 This is how a differential backup knows which extents to backup instead of the whole database.
-All diff map pages are reset when the next backup is taken.
+All diff map pages are reset when the next full backup is taken.

 More on PFS, GAM, SGAM, ML, and DIFF pages in a not-too-distant future post.